 A computerized chemical dosing system is provided in this machine. the rate of dosing of each chemical is programmed according to the recipes, fabric quality and machine.
 It sends each chemical to the bleaching chemical trough.
 The chemical solution level is regularly maintained by this system.

 The main objective of the steamer is to give the reaction time to the fabric with bleaching chemicals at high temperatures(95 degrees C).
 The steamer house is mounted with a Solid Stainless steel frame.
 Its roof gets insulated and prevents unnecessary temperature loss.
-The condensed water comes out of the steamer through condensation drainage and collecting pipe.
+The condensed water comes out of the steamer through condensation drainage and a collecting pipe.
 A hinged window is provided in the steamer compartment for maintenance and cleaning.
 Halogen lamps are mounted inside the steaming chamber.
 These lamps provide enough light during cleaning and maintenance.

 Post washing and neutralizing Compartment

-When the fabric comes out of the steamer, it enters into the pre-washing chamber.
+When the fabric comes out of the steamer, it enters the pre-washing chamber.
 It is washed with hot water in this chamber.
-The bleaching chemicals present in the fabric is washed out here.
-Now, the fabric enters into the neutralising chamber.
+The bleaching chemicals present in the fabric are washed out here.
+Now, the fabric enters the neutralising chamber.
 The fabric gets neutralised with mild acetic acid in this zone.
 The neutralised fabric is washed again with normal water in this zone.
 Finally, the rinsing of the fabric is done to wash off the impurities in the rinsing compartment.

 The main objective of the outlet unit is to collect the fabric during the batch change to avoid machine stoppage and provide a perfect batch of fabric without any crease.